apple/swift-atomics/README.md

 [SE-0282]: https://github.com/apple/swift-evolution/blob/master/proposals/0282-atomics.md

-While the underlying pointer-based atomic operations are exposed as static methods on the corresponding `AtomicStorage` types, we strongly recommend the use of higher-level atomic wrappers to manage the details of preparing/disposing atomic storage.
+While the underlying pointer-based atomic operations are exposed as static methods on the corresponding [`AtomicStorage`][AtomicStorage] types, we strongly recommend the use of higher-level atomic wrappers to manage the details of preparing/disposing atomic storage.
 This version of the library provides two wrapper types:

-- an easy to use, memory-safe `ManagedAtomic<T>` generic class and
+- an easy to use, memory-safe [`ManagedAtomic<T>`][ManagedAtomic] generic class and
-- a less convenient, but more flexible `UnsafeAtomic<T>` generic struct.
+- a less convenient, but more flexible [`UnsafeAtomic<T>`][UnsafeAtomic] generic struct.

-Both constructs provide the following operations on all `AtomicValue` types:
+Both constructs provide the following operations on all [`AtomicValue`][AtomicValue] types:

 ```swift
 func load(ordering: AtomicLoadOrdering) -> Value